mirainc/mira-kit/README.md

 - `strings`, a representation of your app's `definition strings`.
 To access a readable string, simply render `strings.your_key_name`, and the correct value will be chosen based on the language at runtime.
 - `miraRequestResource` - Your application will have a `miraRequestResource` prop passed in.
 This prop is a function that is API equivalent to `fetch`.
 We enforce using this over regular `fetch` and `XMLHttpRequest` in order to optimize requests from MiraLinks and ensure `fetch` requests are made to domains the application has specified are allowed in `allowed_request_domains`.
 - `miraFileResource` - Your application will have a `miraFileResource` prop passed in.
 This function is used to fetch files from the Mira Platform.
 You simply need to pass in the value of a `file` type presentation property to this function with the request method you would like to use.
 We support `GET` and `HEAD` as methods.
 The response of this function is API equivalent to the `fetch` API response.
 - `miraEvents` - Your application will have an eventEmitter passed into it.
-You can subscribe to `miraEvents` to receive events from the platform running your application, and emit events back to the platform.
+You can subscribe to `miraEvents` to receive events from the platform running your application, and emits events back to the platform.
 The events which the platform will listen to are defined in `definition.json` as `lifecycle_events`.

 ### States for Apps

-Mira applications trigger lifecycle events which enable the application and the Mira platform to communicate between each other.
+Mira applications emit lifecycle events which enable the application and the Mira platform to communicate between each other.

-- The `presentation_ready` event is triggered by an application when it is ready to start playback on the Mira platform.
+- The `presentation_ready` event is emitted by an application when it is ready to start playback on the Mira platform.
   - The Mira platform will respond to the application with a `play` event to indicate the application should begin playback.
-- The `presentation_complete` event is triggered by an application when playback on the application is complete.
+- The `presentation_complete` event is emitted by an application when playback on the application is complete.
 This notifies the Mira platform that it can move to the next presentation.
-  - If there is no subsequent application the platform will trigger another play event to loop the current application.
+  - If there is no subsequent application the platform will emit another play event to loop the current application.

-_NOTE: If a duration field is present in application variables, these events will be managed for you and triggered based on the duration set by the user._
+_NOTE: If a duration field is present in application variables, these events will be managed for you and emitted based on the duration set by the user._

 ## Core APIs